Nikon D610 Comparison Review

 Nikon mentions a shutter rating of 150 000 actuations for the D610.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D610 over, say, three years, one would have to take about 150 pictures each and every day.

-How to find the current shutter count on my Nikon D610?
+How do I find the shutter count on my Nikon D610?

 Nikon embeds the number of shutter actuations in image metadata.
 You can check the number of shots that your D610 has taken up to now by uploading a recent image to the online shutter count app.